shibaFoss/AIO-Video-Downloader/CONTRIBUTING.md

 ### 🤝 Contribution Spirit

-- This project is also intended for learning Android development, so keeping it simple helps everyone understand and contribute.
+This is one of my personal passion projects, and part of the goal is to make it a space where anyone can learn Android development.
+Keeping things simple isn’t just a choice — it’s how we make sure everyone can follow along, understand, and contribute.

-- Always aim for code that a beginner could read and learn from.
+Please aim to write code that even a beginner could read and learn from.

-By contributing with these principles in mind, you help maintain a codebase that is beginner-friendly, stable, and easy to evolve over time.
+By contributing with this spirit, you’re helping keep the project beginner-friendly, stable, and easy to grow over time — just the way I dreamed it would be.

 ## 🗨️ Community & Support